The Weekender

 I first met Lee (and Sue) on the inaugural sailing of The Signature Jazz Cruise in 2015.
 This program was on the luxurious Seabourn cruise line and featured an amazing itinerary in the Mediterranean Sea.
 Our port of embarkation was Monte Carlo.
 After dining at a seaside restaurant on the night before sailing, about 8 of us were walking back to the hotel and someone mentioned that the harbor, unlike others, did not have a fishy smell.
 Agreeing, I quipped that it was because the fish could not afford to live in Monte Carlo!

 Though we had a laugh that night, this cruise was anything but funny!
 Our main attraction, Diana Krall, cancelled just a few days before sailing.
-Looking back, that may have been a blessing as her replacement was Chris Botti whose first cruise, Botti at Sea ’24, is now fully reserved.
+Looking back, that may have been a blessing as her replacement was Chris Botti, whose first cruise, Botti at Sea ’24, is now fully reserved.
 He was an amazing host.

 In booking their stateroom, Sue called our office and spoke to Senior Guest Representative, Jamey Powell.
 Jamey is a jazz whiz and knew right away that Sue’s husband was the namesake of the music school.
 Jamey’s excitement was overwhelming.
 When anticipating meeting someone of status and fame, I hope for the best, but try to be ready for the worst.
 From the moment I met that couple, I knew that they were very special, not in the sense of fame, but, rather in the sense of graciousness and compassion.
 You could see their love of music and each other in their eyes and in the way that they spoke.

-In a quiet, professional, and always kind way, Lee began a tutorial with me about music, the best ways to present jazz, new production ideas and more.
+In a quiet, professional, and always kind way, Lee began a tutorial with me about music, the best ways to present jazz, new production ideas, and more.
 He was very appreciative and complimentary of the way that we treat and respect musicians.
 He told me stories of how other music presenters, even some very well-known ones, lacked the generosity that musicians deserve.
 He was a great sounding board for learning where the line was between doing the right thing and failing to do so.
 When he saw something that we were doing that he did not like, he would send me a note.
 His notes were like a scavenger hunt.
 There were always compliments and general musings, but somewhere in the body of the note the true purpose was revealed.
 Getting bawled out never felt so good.

 Months ago, Sue called Paula and me and told us that they were headed for St. Louis in early October and could we have dinner together on Thursday, October 5.
 Of course, we accepted.
 In the interim, we were invited out of town for that same weekend.
 Our hosts wanted us to arrive on that Thursday along with the other guests.
 Hopefully politely, we demurred and told the hosts that we would be there as early as possible on that Friday.
 Thursday night was for the Berks.